The best credit cards for a poor credit rating.

 What is a Credit Card?

-- Balance transfer cards: if you've got a credit card with high APR rates, you can use this type of credit card to transfer the balance to one with lower rates.
-These cards usually have interest-free periods, allowing you to pay off the balance without paying any extra interest.
+- 0% Balance transfer cards: if you've got a credit card that's charging a high APR, you can use this type of credit card to transfer the balance across and pay a lower interest rate.
+Again, some of these cards have interest-free periods, allowing you to pay off the balance without paying any extra interest.
+Just watch out for transfer fees.

-- Credit builder cards: these cards are designed for credit building and usually come with a low credit limit to help turn a low credit score into a perfect one.
+- Credit builder cards: these cards are designed for credit building and usually come with a low credit limit and high rates.

 What to Look Out for when Finding the Right Credit Card